 Quick Summary

-• Buyers form a value judgment within the first five minutes of a home tour
+- Buyers form a value judgment within two to three minutes of an RMV home tour

 Q: What do buyers notice first when walking into an RMV home?